lcls-users/lcls-users/docs/during/om.md

 ## Potential Issues {: #gotchas}
 ### Geometry
 Geometry conventions lead to no shortage of potential issues at LCLS.
 Please pay careful attention to the formats you are using with OM.
+OM expects the `.geom` geometry file to follow Crystfel's format which is different from the `psana` format for geometry files.
 !!! danger "Converting geometries"
     If you need to create a new mask be aware that OM and `psana` use different formats and conventions.
 In order to convert a `psana` mask into an OM mask first: